nathreed/MapMusic/Readme.md

 ## Things We Should Add
 - [x] Remove jQuery requirement
 - [x] for the pitch drawing instrument we have now: user-configurable length of play maybe add linear interpolation of elevation data so that we can only sample a few points from the user's line, helpful for shorter clips
 - [x] Switch to font awesome icons
-- [ ] Restyle dropdowns to match aesthetic
+- [x] Restyle dropdowns to match aesthetic
 - [ ] controls pane on right: drop down or tabbed interface to select controls for which instrument/effect and then the controls adapt
 - [ ] Make the histogram map colored
+- [ ] Make the histogram show the generated notes
+- [ ] Resizeable areas
+- [ ] Make check downloadable/printable (can't right now since it's embedded directly)
 - [ ] Make mobile work
 	- [ ] Media queries for CSS
 	- [ ] touch events
 - [ ] Load midi fonts/own synth presets
 - [ ] Reorganize code
+	- [x] Paths as objects
-- [ ] Make check downloadable/printable (can't right now since it's embedded directly)
+	- [ ] Let paths be mutable
+	- [ ] Merge in separate music-gen code
 - [ ] Clean up build commands
+	- [ ] Load everything properly
-- [ ] Resizeable areas
+	- [ ] Minify code
 - [ ] Use Directions API for using roads to get elevation as alternative input
 - [ ] Add help section for how to use
 - [ ] Convert to pug/sass (?)